Lee Founders Award

 - Any member of the Society may nominate one or more persons for the award.
 Members of the Lee Founders Award Committee are encouraged to nominate.

-- All nominations must be accompanied by supporting evidence sufficiently detailed for the committee to render a decision (e.g., a resume; additional supporting description of the nominee's work, demonstrating that the contributions meet the criteria for nomination).
+- All online nominations must be accompanied by a detailed letter of nomination and supporting evidence sufficiently detailed for the committee to render a decision (e.g., a resume; additional supporting description of the nominee’s work, demonstrating that the contributions meet the criteria for nomination).
 Please include supporting information not covered in a resume.
-List names of colleagues who would be willing and able to write supporting letters upon the request of the committee or include letters of support with your nomination.

 - The nominee must have been an active member of the Society for some years prior to receiving the award.